 - Name and Describe It: Give your agent a clear name and brief description to capture its purpose.

-- Fine‑Tune Your Agent: Upload additional prompts or documents, adjust temperature and token limits, then test and iterate until it’s dialed in.
+- Configure and Test Your Agent: Add approved prompts or documents, adjust response settings, then test and iterate until answers stay grounded in your content.

 Real‑World Example: